-Python is a high-level object-oriented programming language that has gained immense popularity in the world of web development.
+Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 The first stable release of Python happened in 1991, with Guido Van Rossum.